7 Aerodromes and airports

 3. have a paved instrument runway of 800 metres or more, or exclusively serve helicopters using instrument approach or departure procedures;

-fall under the scope of the Basic Regulation (BR) of the European Union Aviation Safety Agency and its Implementing Rules (IR).
+fall under the scope of the Basic Regulation (BR) of the European Union Aviation Safety Agency (EASA) and its Implementing Rule (IR).
 These aerodromes are therefore subject to legally binding requirements that define how they must be designed, maintained, and operated.
 Aerodromes which handle no more than 10’000 commercial air transport passengers per year and no more than 850 movements related to cargo operations per year can be excempted from an applicablility of Regulation (EU) 2018/1139.
 For this reason, EASA publishes on its website a list of aerodromes specifying for which Regulation (EU) 2018/1139 is applicable and which aerodromes are exempted.

 Aerodromes falling under the scope of the basic regulation must be certified.
 In simple terms, in this certification procedure an aerodrome must show how and in what way the certification specifications of EASA are complied with or, if they cannot be complied with, what measures are/were taken to ensure an equivalent level of safety.
 The demonstration of an equivalent level of safety is particularly important for aerodromes that have grown over many decades and can only make certain changes to the facilities to ensure specifications under great financial constraints or not at all, e.g., due to topographical reasons.